si/11ty/posts/aside/2012/look-at-the-shiny-shiny.md

 He goes on to discuss the history of skeuomorphs and how human computer interaction has evolved over the years with questionable results.

-Read the whole article,Â [Shine-On You Crazy Ones!](http://optional.is/required/2012/06/26/shine-on-you-crazy-ones/)
+Read the whole article, [Shine-On You Crazy Ones!](http://optional.is/required/2012/06/26/shine-on-you-crazy-ones/)